YKo20010/GoalKeeperACRY/backend/README.md

 # GoalKeeper Backend

-This is an API that maintains the database for the GoalKeeper project.
+An API that maintains the database for the GoalKeeper project.

 ## Usage